meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 Future Work:

 During feedback sessions, my peers brought up the idea of having this device be a wearable for caregivers: a watch that would change color, blink, vibrate, and serve as a walkie-talkie.
 Although it would be stremlined to have a device design with all the interactions on one device, caregivers would have to change their routine to integrate wearing a wearable into their daily routines.
 Thus, I opted not to change the design of the interaction to be wearable based in part 2 of the lab exercise, but provides food for thought for the future.

+It would also be interesting to focus more on costuming and designing the nuances of the interaction for the device on John's nightstand.
+The device itself could start with a dark screen but change color when movement is detected above the device.
+This would allow John to more easily find the button/device at night to press.
+There would need to be a separate button for John to indicate he needs help vs using his voice to communicate his needs with Lisa.